Swardeston: History

 One of the earliest mentions of this place is in the Domesday Book of 1086, where it is mentioned amongst the lands given to Roger Bigod by King William I. The manor given to Roger included 45 acre of land and 2 acre of meadow.

 Its church, dedicated to St Mary the Virgin, has a 15th-century tower, but two arched windows indicate that its origins are Saxon and Norman.

 Edith Cavell, the English nurse shot dead by a German firing squad during the First World War, was born in Swardeston in 1865.

 Sport

 Swardeston Cricket Club

 Swardeston hosts a successful cricket team, who have won ECB National Club Twenty20 three times (in 2010, 2016 and 2019) and the ECB National Club Cricket Championship in 2019, when they defeated Nantwich at Lord's by 53 runs.
-They have also won the East Anglian Premier League seven times, including five consecutive tiles from 2012 to 2016.
+They have also won the East Anglian Premier League eight times, including five consecutive tiles from 2012 to 2016.